FAQs - Frequently Asked Questions

 Is anesthesia safe for my pet?

-What is the recovery time after surgery?
+What is the healing time after surgery?
 Does my pet really need to wear a cone?

 The typical recovery time for spay/neuter surgery is 10-14 days.
 If your pet licks at their incision, they can cause infection, inflammation, and in the worse cases, open up the incision completely (which can be a life-threatening complication).
 It is important to use a cone or surgical suit to prevent licking during the healing process.